 A Look at Good Mold and Bad Mold on Artisanal Cured Meats

-Many people shy away from foods that carry mold.
+Most people shy away from foods that carry mold spores.
 They instantly associate it with infection, disease, and death.
-But, not all forms of mold are toxic.
+But, it is not all toxic mold.
+Good mold can exist.
 Some of them have the role of preserving the edible qualities of foods like cheese and cured meat.

-Today, we take a closer look at the mold that makes artisanal cured meat has that delightfully unique taste.
-We also list the bad molds on meat that are dangerous for your health, but we also provide solutions for getting rid of them.
+Today, we take a closer look at the good mold that makes artisanal cured meat have that delightfully unique taste.
+When it comes to mold, it is always a good thing to seek out more information.
+We also list the bad mold on meats that are dangerous for your health, but we also provide solutions for getting rid of them.

 What are molds?

 According to the USDA, molds are microscopic fungi that live on plant or animal matter.
 No one knows how many species of fungi exist, but estimates range from tens of thousands to perhaps 300,000 or more.
-They are not all dangerous, although some of them may produce "mycotoxins," poisonous substances that can make people sick.
+Not all mold is dangerous, although some of them may produce “mycotoxins,” poisonous substances that can make people sick.

-Most molds develop on the surface of foods and ingredients, and just a few grow inside the food, such as is the case of blue cheeses molds.
+Most mold spores develop on the non-porous surface of foods and ingredients, and just a few grow inside the food, such as is the case of blue cheese molds.

-Molds exist in all types of environments.
+Molds exist in all types of environments and pops up on our food all the time.
 While most of them prefer and thrive in hot, humid conditions, some also develop in cold and dry conditions.
 The latter ones are those that form in the fridge or in cold, storage rooms where meat is hung up for drying.

-Fresh meat or deli meat should never show signs of mold, which show that the food is in an advanced state of decomposition.
+Fresh meat or deli meat should never show signs of mold growth, which show that the food is in an advanced state of decomposition.
 If you come across a piece of meat that has mold, your best choice is to throw it out.

 Which molds are good on cured meats?

-Good mold on cured meat should look white and fuzzy.
-This type of mold acts as a protective mesh of microorganisms that keep the salami or the dry sausages from developing bad mold
+Good mold found on cured meat should look white and fuzzy.
+This specific type of good mold acts as a protective mesh of microorganisms that keep the salami or the dry sausages from developing bad, toxic mold.

-The standard good mold for artisanal cured meats is "Penicillium Nalgiovense."
-You can easily spot it from the moment you walk into a charcuterie shop.
+The standard good mold for artisanal cured meats is “Penicillium Nalgiovense.”
+You can easily spot the normal mold from the moment you walk into a charcuterie shop.
 It is the white, fluffy coating that keeps the meat from drying out too fast.
 In time, it slows the drying process and enables the development of all kinds of delicious aromas.

 The Penicillium has a slight smell of ammonia.
 It rarely stains your hands when handling the cured meat and it is easy to clean or wipe off the food.
-Do not mistake it for another type of white mold that is hairy or furry, and which is a bad mold for any kind of food.
+Do not mistake this normal mold for another type of white mold that is hairy or furry, and which is a bad mold for any kind of food.

 The white mold is perfectly safe to eat.
 Most of the time, it resides on the casing of a piece of cured meat, which you can easily remove.
 Some people have no problem with eating the casing as well, which in most cases is edible.

-You can prevent bad mold from overtaking cured meats by not placing them in the same storage area with fresh fruits or vegetables.
+You can prevent bad, toxic mold from overtaking cured meats by not placing them in the same storage area with fresh fruits or vegetables.
 Your best choice is to have a small fridge or cold pantry for safe, long-term storage of artisanal cured meats.

 Which molds are bad for artisanal cured meats?